 - a.
 Interested individuals shall apply using a transfer request and route it through channels. - b.
 When only one person applies, that individual will be selected if s/he meets the minimum requirements. - c.
 Where more than one person applies, the selection shall be limited to those candidates.
 Where the incumbent is one of the multiple applicants, the incumbent shall be selected provided that: - 1.
-The incumbent has not served more than two (2) continuous terms, and - 2.
+The incumbent reapplied for the position ; - 2.
+The incumbent possesses the requisite skills and continues to add value in the position; and - 3.
 There is no documented evidence of unsatisfactory performance relative to the position. - d.
 When no one applies, the choice will be open to all individuals within the rank of Firefighter "A" and the selection will apply the criteria that no one will be required to serve twice until all have served once.